IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/model-compression.md

     2.2 Click on the specific model created in STEP 1 (e.g., KIT_IWSLT25_ModelCompression_en-de_Bin3_constrained_primary).
     2.3 Click the “MODEL COMPRESSION Hypotheses” button.
+    2.4 Click on “Test input” to download the test audio source archive for each test set and language.
-    2.4 Among the test sets and language pairs, click "Upload hypothesis" for the intended submission:
+    2.5 Once you have generated the outputs with your model for the test set, click “Upload hypothesis” for the intended submission:
        ${TESTSET} / ${LANGUAGE_PAIR} (e.g., IWSLT25INSTRUCT / en-de)
-    2.5 Upload your submission file (plain UTF-8 text format, one sentence per line).
+    2.6 Upload your submission file (plain UTF-8 text format, one sentence per line).

 ### Manage Your Submission